Noel Gallagher – Biography

 Early Life and Background

 Noel Gallagher was born on May 29, 1967, in Manchester, England, to Irish immigrant parents.
-He was the middle child among three brothers, including his younger brother Liam, who would later become his bandmate.
-Gallagher’s upbringing was turbulent, marked by a strained relationship with his father and a working-class environment in the Burnage area of Manchester.
-He found solace in music during his teenage years, learning to play guitar and immersing himself in classic rock influences like The Beatles, The Smiths, and The Rolling Stones.
-His early experiences shaped his sharp lyrical voice and passion for songwriting.
+As the middle of three brothers, he grew up alongside Liam, who would later become his bandmate in Oasis.
+Raised in Burnage, his youth was marked by a working-class upbringing and a sometimes tense relationship with his father.
+Music offered refuge during his teens as he learned guitar and absorbed inspirations from The Beatles, notably Paul McCartney, The Smiths, and The Rolling Stones.
+These formative experiences helped shape his distinctive lyrical voice and drive as a songwriter.

 Entry into Music and Formation of Oasis